vinaysolaskar/Task_Management/README.md

 - Create, update, and delete tasks.
 - Attach files to tasks (files are uploaded to Google Drive).
 - Admin users can delete multiple users.
-- Old tasks are automatically deleted by a background job.
+- Old tasks and their files are automatically deleted by a background job.
+- If a user is deleted by an admin, they are logged out immediately on their next action.

 ---